Web Standards

 While we do our best to inform and inspire visitors on our web pages, sometimes it’s best to get out of the way and let people speak for themselves about their JSOM experiences.
 People who are excited to share their successes and personal growth as a result of their time in the JSOM community can be the most persuasive aspect of a web page’s message.

-When someone has a proud testimonial or exiting student experience, these can become posts, and we can use posts throughout the website in dynamic ways.
-The topic of posts is extensive and deep – as suits our broad and diverse JSOM community – and this section of our web standards has a lot of information about Student Testimonials, Alumni Spotlights, Student Ambassadors, Student Experiences and Resource Articles, Podcasts.
+When someone has a proud testimonial or exciting student experience, these can become posts, and we can use posts throughout the website in dynamic ways.
+The topic of posts is extensive and deep – as it suits our broad and diverse JSOM community – and this section of our web standards has a lot of information about Student Testimonials, Alumni Spotlights, Student Ambassadors, Student Experiences, Resource Articles and Podcasts.

 Let their voices be heard